Optimal integrability threshold for Gibbs measures associated with focusing NLS on the torus: Introduction

-so when $p<6$, $p=6$ and $K$ is small enough, we expect the Gaussian part of the measure to dominate, and the partition function to be finite.
+\noi Thus, when $p<6$ or when $p=6$ and $K$ is sufficiently small, we expect the Gaussian part of the measure to dominate, and hence the partition function to be finite.

-A pleasing probabilistic proof of Theorem 1 based on this idea was given in \cite{LRS}, using the explicit joint density of the times that the Brownian path hits certain levels on a grid.
-Unfortunately, the proof in \cite{LRS} seems to apply only to the case where the expectation in the definition of $Z_{p,K}$ is taken with respect to a standard (``free'') Brownian motion started at 0, rather than the random periodic function \eqref{eqn: bloop}.
-This was noted in \cite{carlenlebowitzfroehlich}; see the remark at the beginning of Section 3.2 there.
-A more analytic proof due to J. Bourgain appears in \cite{bourgain}.
-See also \cite{bourgainbulut} for the case of a Gibbs measure on the 2D ball.
-His argument combines basic estimates for Gaussian vectors with the Sobolev embedding to identify the tail behavior of the random variable $\int |u|^p\,\mathrm{d}x$, subject to the condition $\|u\|_{L^2}\le K$.
-It applies also to the case $p=6$, but shows only that $Z_{p,K}<\infty$ for sufficiently small $K$.
-Here we obtain the optimal threshold.
+Regarding the construction of the focusing Gibbs measure, a pleasing probabilistic proof of Theorem \ref{THM:LRS} based on this idea was given in \cite{LRS}, using the explicit joint density of the times that the Brownian path hits certain levels on a grid.
+Unfortunately, as pointed out by Carlen, Fr\"ohlich, and Lebowitz \cite[p.\,315]{CFL}, there is a gap in the proof of Theorem~2.2 in~\cite{LRS}.
+More precisely, the proof in \cite{LRS} seems to apply only to the case, where the expectation in the definition of $Z_{p,K}$ is taken with respect to a standard (``free'') Brownian motion started at 0, rather than the random periodic function \eqref{bloop}.

-Our method also applies to a Gibbs measure on radial functions first constructed, along with corresponding invariant dynamics, by N. Tzvetkov \cite{tzvetkov1, tzvetkov2}.
-His analysis was complemented in \cite{bourgainbulut} by a study of the boundary case $p=6$, in the focusing situation, which is of most interest to to us here: \begin{theorem} Let $D_1=\{(x,y)\in \mathbb{R}^2: x^2+y^2<1\}$ be the unit disc.
-Let $J_0(r)$ be the zero order Bessel function, defined by